dijkstracula/solvent/paper/report.md

 qualif SETAPPEND(_v) : length _v = (length v > i ? length v : i + 1)
 qualif TOARR(v) : length t = Array.length v
 ```
-_Figure 5: A selection of built-in qualifiers, and user-supplied qualifiers
+_Figure 5: A selection of built-in qualifiers, and user-supplied ones used in
-used in verifying a Rope[@RopeDS]-like `Vec` datatype, written in an internal
+verifying a Rope[@RopeDS]-like `Vec` datatype, written in an internal pattern
-pattern DSL. `**` and `^` are the operator and integer literal wildcards,
+DSL. `**` and `^` are the operator and integer literal wildcards, respectively.
-respectively.
-Note the use of the recursively-defined function `length` in
+Note the use of the recursively-defined function `length` in certain
-certain qualifiers._
+qualifiers._

 ### Historical overview and context